wirahadi007/crypto-price-alert/README.md

 docker-compose down
 ```

+### Accessing the api documentation

+You can access api documentation with the following this step:

+- Run this project
+- access the api at [http://localhost:3000/price/api]

+and you can see the swagger UI

 ## Notes

 - Ensure that your Mailgun account is activated and set up correctly to send emails.